 20 years ago, we had brick phones.
 10 years ago, we had flip phones.
 Today, we have the iPhone X with its revolutionary design.

-These smartphones today have internal computers that are more powerful than the computer that was used in the 1969 moon landing.
+Smartphones today like the iPhone X have internal computers that are more powerful than the computer that was used in the 1969 moon landing.
 1,300 times more powerful, to be exact.

 We can look back and see what brick phones looked like, some may still have a flip phone sitting around and nearly everyone has a smartphone in their pocket or close by but what we’re not sure on is what the mobile phones of tomorrow will look like.